Snapshot: Facebook membership trends, 2016 update

-The 2015 update of Facebook membership in the Caribbean countries and a comparison with our 2014 findings.
+An update of Facebook membership in the Caribbean countries for 2016, which is compared with our 2015 findings.

-Facebook continues to be one of the largest social networks in the world with almost 1.5 billion users worldwide.
-For the past three years, we have been capturing Facebook membership data from across the Caribbean.
-Here we update our findings on Facebook subscriber numbers across the region, as at 9 March 2015, and compare them with those from our previous review.
+Facebook continues to be one of the largest social networks in the world with approximately 1.6 billion users worldwide, and is still growing.
+For the past four years, we have been recording and reporting Facebook membership numbers from across the Caribbean.
+Here we update our findings on Facebook subscriber numbers across the region, as at 5 April 2016, and compare them with those from last year’s review.

 Current Facebook membership numbers

-For our 2015 review, we again secured data for 24 Caribbean countries, which are identified in Table 1.
-As of March 2015, and according to Facebook, there are approximately 9.8 million Facebook subscribers across the 24 countries assessed, which averages to approximately to 43% per country, but a regional penetration of around 30%.
+For our 2016 assessment, we again secured data for 24 Caribbean countries, which are identified in Table 1.
+As of 5 April 2016, and according to Facebook, there are approximately 11.4 million Facebook subscribers across the 24 countries assessed, which averages approximately 48% per country, but a regional penetration of around 34%.

-In the year since our last Facebook Snapshot, membership appears to have increased by approximately 10%, or approximately 900,000, across the 24 Caribbean countries compared.
+In the year since our last Facebook Snapshot, membership appears to have increased by approximately 16%, or nearly 1.6 million, across the 24 Caribbean countries compared.
 Most countries experienced an increase in user density as reflected in Figure 1.
-The exceptions were the British Virgin Islands and the Netherlands Antilles, where the number of users reportedly decreased by around 145 and 35,000 within the past year.
+The exceptions was the British Virgin Islands, where Facebook reports a drop in membership by 7,500 – 60% drop from what it had been in 2015.

-The greatest increase in Facebook users since our last review in 2014, approximately 269,000, was recorded in Puerto Rico, and was followed by Haiti, with approximately 228,000 new users, and Jamaica, with around 158,000 new Facebook users added
+The greatest increase in Facebook users since our last review in 2015, approximately 700,000, was recorded in the Dominican Republic, and was followed by Haiti, with approximately 260,000 new users, and Jamaica, with around 140,000 new Facebook users added

 Some final thoughts…